How to Report a Repair

 What can I do to prepare for these changes?

-If you think you might struggle to make ends meet once these changes come in, Melville has Money Advice and Welfare Benefits Advice services that can provide free help and support.
+If you think you might struggle to make ends meet once these changes come in, Melville's Money Advice and Welfare Benefits Advice services can provide free help and support.
 You can also get independent help and advice from a number of organisations including Citizens Advice.

 You will need to go online to claim most benefits.
 Now would be an excellent time to find out more about using a computer.
 Please contact us if you would like to more information on our digital workshops.
 These workshops are free and will teach you basic computer skills.